christianschmitz/play123/README.md

 ## Synopsis

 play123 is a simple mp3 playlist manager.
-It uses the mpg123 console player as a backend.
-It is easy to bind keys to play123's commands. play123 uses a client-server approach, this makes it is easy to run over ssh.
+It uses the mpg123 console player as a backend. play123 uses a client-server approach, this makes it is easy to run over ssh.

+I wrote this because I couldnt get mpg321 to do exactly what I wanted (mpg321 had some performance issues as well).

 ## Usage